quist00/carpentries.org/_posts/2023/10/2023-10-16-launching-collaborative-lesson-development-training.md

   that are readily available for collaboration
 * identify and correct accessibility issues in a lesson built on The Carpentries lesson infrastructure
 * use feedback and reflection from teaching to update and improve lesson material
-* review and provide constructive feedback on lessons
+* review and provide constructive feedback on lessons.

 The training includes regular and extended activities to apply what is being learned, with participants drafting their new lessons as they progress.